conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 }
 ```

-Next up we need to load the font we want to use, for this demo I picked Robot, this will go outside of our game loop and this only needs to be called once.
+Next up we need to load the font we want to use, for this demo I picked Roboto, this will go outside of our game loop and this only needs to be called once.

 ```cpp
     ///